What if we have already reached an agreement?

 There are many more considerations taken into account by the Court.
 Contact us to make an appointment so that we can advise you on the likely outcome of your property settlement.

-Asset that are taken into account regardless of which parties name it is in includes:
+Assets that are taken into account, regardless of which party’s name it is in includes:

 - Real estate

 The court will also take into account liabilities such as mortgages and credit card debts regardless of whose name the debt is in.

 What if I need money now whilst my matter is in court?